-We are committed to putting members first by striving to deliver the strongest possible returns whilst ensuring that Aware Super pays the right amount of tax.
+We are committed to delivering the strongest possible returns for members whilst ensuring that Aware Super pays the right amount of tax.
 Aware Super strives to reflect the values of our members to be a responsible taxpayer and good corporate citizen.
 We seek to maintain open and honest relationships with the Australian Taxation Office (ATO) and other tax authorities by complying with tax laws and filing obligations in all jurisdictions.
 We do not tolerate any practices that rely on secrecy or concealment of any information from any tax authority.
-We endeavour to act prudently to maximise members' returns sustainably and strictly within Aware Super's tax risk appetite.
+We act prudently to maximise members' returns sustainably and strictly within Aware Super's tax risk appetite.